-CHANCELLOR'S RECOMMENDATION: That the Committee on Education Policy recommend that the Board of Regents approve the institutional programs of cultural diversity progress reports submitted in Spring 2012.
+CHANCELLOR'S RECOMMENDATION: That the Committee on Education Policy recommend that the Board of Regents approve for submission to MHEC the institutional programs of cultural diversity progress reports submitted in Spring 2012.

-COMMITTEE RECOMMENDATION: DATE:

-BOARD ACTION: DATE:

-SUBMITTED BY: Irwin L. Goldstein (301) 445-1992 irv@usmd.edu
+COMMITTEE RECOMMENDATION: Ap DATE: June 6, 2012 BOARD ACTION: DATE: SUBMITTED BY: Irwin L. Goldstein (301) 445-1992 irv@usmd.edu